-The average number of sessions my clients have is six, but some clients see improvement in one session, and others are up to their 100th session because they see the benefit in using acupuncture for maintaining health and making sure any issues that arise get seen to quickly, and don’t become bigger issues.
+The average number of sessions my clients have is six, but some clients see improvement in one session.
+Others are up to their 100th session because they see the benefit in using acupuncture for maintaining good health.

 You might see quick results if: